ThiagoMaria-SecurityIT/Microsoft_Office_Automation_VBA/VBA/Outlook/README.md

 - Customizable solutions for various business needs
 ---
 > [!IMPORTANT]
-> 🚧 File Links is Under Construction - Links may not work - Come back in June 30, 2025
+> 🚧 File Links is Under Construction - Links may not work - Come back in September 30, 2025 - yes, I changed the date

 ## Script Categories